Easy Boursin Pasta

 • Olive oil

-• Salt, pepper, and Italian seasoning (or a mix of oregano, thyme, and basil)
+• Seasonings: This recipe uses salt, pepper, and Italian seasoning (or a mix of oregano, thyme, and basil).

-• Pasta of your choosing – I liked spirali for this recipe
+• Pasta: Use the pasta shape of your choosing - I liked spirali or fussili for this recipe.

 When I roast my butternut squash halves for my other butternut squash pasta recipe or my butternut squash soup, they can take up to 45 minutes to fully cook.